williamtroup/Calendar.js/README.md

 All modern browsers (such as Google Chrome, FireFox, and Opera) are fully supported.

-Limited support is available for Internet Explorer, but this will seize by the end of 2021.
+Limited support is still available for Internet Explorer.
+However, use within this browser is not recommended.
 <br>
 <br>